Are you a general knowledge freak?

-The UK has a range of text answering services that are constantly looking for more researchers to answer the thousands of questions they receive per day.
-Customers can text a question 24/7 from anywhere in the world and can ask absolutely anything – fun, serious or just challenging.
+The UK has a range of text answering services.
+They may not be as popular as they were before everyone got smartphones, but those companies continue to hire researchers to answer questions.
+Customers can text a question 24/7 from anywhere in the world.
+They can ask absolutely anything – fun, serious or just challenging.

-If you’re willing to spend the time on being a researcher, you can make a lot of money.
-These services receive on average 20,000 questions a day.
+If you’re willing to spend the time on being a researcher, you can make money with a text service.

-You can work from wherever you want; all you need is a computer and an internet connection.
+The good thing about working for a text service is flexibility.
+This means you can work from wherever you want – all you need is a computer and an internet connection.
 You get paid for each question you answer and you’ll be working on a self-employed basis.
-Some people do it as a full-time job, while there are many who just log on when they can to earn a bit of money.
+With that in mind, some people do it as a full-time job, while many others log on whenever they can to earn a bit of money.

-You need to be fluent in English, with excellent writing skills.
-You need to be able to use your own knowledge and internet skills to help come up with great answers for the multitude of questions customers are going to ask.
+To join a text service, you need to be fluent in English and have excellent writing skills.
+You should also be able to use your own knowledge and internet skills to help come up with great answers for the multitude of questions customers are going to ask.

-Having other resources such as reference books or magazines on various topics you like can help even more with general knowledge.
-Sometimes it’s just a case of having a phone book or street map in your care.
+Another useful idea is to have other resources such as reference books or magazines at hand.
+Those can help you with general knowledge.
+But remember, sometimes it’s just a case of having a phone book or street map in your care.

 - For AQA:

-When you take the test, you’ll answer several questions and have a mentor check them for editorial policy and style.
+Typically, when you take the test, you’ll answer several questions.
+Then a mentor will check them for editorial policy and style.
 Once you’ve passed, you can begin answering questions.